instea/interview-exercises/README.md

 * **Code reuse** - based on BONUS2 (if some code is extracted / parameterization is used vs. copy/paste)
 * **Library friendliness** - based on BONUS1 (if a candidate can produce bug-free code quickly, it shouldn't be such a problem) + usage of `lodash`/longer native solutions during the implementation
 * **Problem solving ability** - if a problem occurs, watch how the candidate reacts and whether (s)he is able to fix it

+## Javscript - read & refactor

+Located in `packages/javascript-read-refactor/`

+The goal is to read code snippets, provide some feedback and try to refactor them

+### Evaluated technical abilities

+* **Ability to read code** - based on the understanding of what the code should do
+* **Clean code and good practices** - subjective evaluation + using the preconfigured Lint
+* **Overall javascript knowledge** - based on the various syntax tricks and inner workings of the language